ishan-chaudhary/AIS_project/README.md

   ## Network Analysis

   First step is to create the input for a network multigraph.
 For each unique identifier, lets evaluate if each point is "in" a port, as defined as a certain distance from a known port.
 Then we can reduce all of the points down to when each unique identifier arrives and departs a known port.
 In this network, each node is a port, and the edges are the travels of one identifier from a port to another.

+  The python script "port_activity" identifies all positions within a certain distance of a port (now set for 2000m).
+It then finds the closest port if more than one is returned, and joins the closes port back to the position data as a new table.
+Right now this is one large query and needs to be modified to insert the new columns for port_id and port_name back into the original data rather than make a new table.

+  The Python script "network_building" iterates through a table with ship position and determines an origin and destination for each connection between two ports.
+These can be imported into networkx as edges.
+The script also captures departure time,  arrival time, and total positions between the two ports as edge attributes.
+These can be used to narrow down true port-to-port trips and minimize times when a ship repeatedly jumps back and forth between ports in a short number of positions or narrow time window.
+All of this data is written to a table in the database.

   - I also need to add a conditional that looks for a minimum of X time at each port to prevent a ship from traveling by numerous ports to be listed as in port.
-  - Also need to catch ships departing a port and then returning to the same.
-Right now that is missed and treated all as one port visit.
+  - Refactor not to use pandas if proved to be non-preformant
+  - Break code block into functions